 The other kind of associate’s degree can be found in two forms: the A.A.
 (Associate of Arts) or the A.S.
 (Associate of Science).
 Either degree will help you get your foot in the door of a job, and as importantly, either will prepare you for a bachelor’s degree.
 As pointed out earlier, however, with an A.A. or A.S. you will take more Gen Eds and fewer career-specific courses.
 Don’t look at that as a deterrent, however, because you might likely find yourself wanting a bachelor’s degree further down the road.
 In that case, this will have been the way to go.

 One popular direction that Human Services associate degree recipients take is to subsequently earn their Bachelor in Social Work (BSW) degree.
 The BSW is highly regarded and opens up many doors, plus (though this is considerably farther down the road) the BSW will put you in advanced standing for a Master of Social Work (MSW), and there, the job opportunities are plentiful.

-So, whether you want minimal academic training to become qualified for a job, or your life demands that you break your academic training into more “bite-sized” pieces, an Associate in Human Services degree can help get you where you want to go.
+So, whether you want minimal academic training to become qualified for a job, or your life demands that you break your academic training into more “bite-sized” pieces, an online Associate degree in Human Services can help get you where you want to go.
 As always, however, it is important to obtain your degree from a reputable school, as your school’s reputation reflects upon you.

 Therefore, if you are planning on working for your Associate’s in Human Services degree online, you still need to make an informed choice among the many programs available out there.
 And that is why we have prepared for you the above ranking of The 10 Best Online Associate in Human Services Degree Programs.